Biofeedback Therapy in Scottsdale, AZ

 Like neurofeedback therapy, biofeedback starts with a comprehensive assessment (called a Physiological Stress Profile) that guides the training and recommendations offered.

-We conduct these assessments at the beginning of treatment to establish a baseline and then monitor your progress in relationship to the your baseline during each biofeedback session.
+Accordingly, we conduct these assessments at the beginning of treatment to establish a baseline and then monitor your progress in relationship to the your baseline during each biofeedback session.
 Adjustments to the biofeedback protocol are made based on individual response and evolving treatment goals.

 Skill Acquisition